 Patents and other proprietary rights are important to our business.
-As a matter of policy we seek patent protection of our inventions and trademarks and also to rely upon trade secrets, know-how, continuing technological innovations and licensing opportunities to develop and maintain our competitive position.
-Generally, we first file a patent application covering an invention in France and then file counterpart patent applications for the invention within one year in other countries.
+As a matter of policy we seek patent protection of our inventions and trademarks and we also rely upon trade secrets, know-how, continuing technological innovations and licensing opportunities to develop and maintain our competitive position.

+Generally, we first file a patent application covering an invention in France and in the United States (provisional application).
+Within one year, we file a U.S. non provisional patent application for that invention together with counterpart patent applications in other countries.

-Since inception, we have been granted 275 patents.
-Among others, these include patents that relate to microencapsulated aspirin ASACARD, microencapsulated active principle MICROPUMP, methods of producing polyaminoacids for use in delivering proteins and peptides, and nanoparticles of polyaminoacids for delivering proteins and peptides MEDUSA, BASULIN, as well as made of the nanoparticles.
-In the case of the French patents, we currently have counterpart patents or patent application pending in other European nations, Japan and the United States.
-We have several additional patent applications pending in France, other European nations, Japan, the United States and some additional countries.
+Since inception, we have been granted 311 patents.
+Among others, these include patents that relate to microencapsulated aspirin (Asacard), microencapsulated active principles (Micropump), methods of producing polyaminoacids for use in delivering proteins and peptides, nanoparticles of polyaminoacids (Medusa) for delivering proteins and peptides such as insulin (BASULIN®), interferon and interleukins.

+In the case of the French patents, we currently have counterpart patents or patent applications pending in other European nations, Japan and the United States.

-Throughout, 2006, we filed for 6 new patent applications with the French Patent Office and corresponding US provisional applications.
-We have also filed 15 Patent Cooperation Treaty (PCT) extensions of cases first filed in 2005 and corresponding direct US non provisional patent applications.
+Throughout 2007, we were granted 22 new patents (including 2 in the United States); we filed for 3 new patent applications with the French Patent Office and for corresponding U.S. provisional patent applications.
+We have also filed 6 Patent Cooperation Treaty (PCT) extensions of cases first filed in 2006 and also filed for the corresponding direct U.S. non provisional patent applications.